 Besides wool, you need paint.
 The plant common madder (Rubia tinctorum) was used to dye the cloaks red.
 To dye cloaks blue, the plant woad (Isatis tinctoria) was being used.
 All very environmental friendly production techniques regaining popularity today.

 It is ill shaving against the wool, and several scholars in the Netherlands had to overcome their general uneasiness exquisite things can originate from salt-marsh cultures too.
 Quite recently they reached consensus that pallia Fresonica was not only distributed and sold by Frisian merchants in the wider North Sea region, but also that it actually was being produced in Frisia.
 ‘Made in Frisia’ therefore might have been on the label.
-Frisia, an area covering by then more or less the Wadden Sea coastal zone of Germany and of the Netherlands, and most of the Netherlands’ North Sea coast as well.
+Frisia, an area covering then more or less the southern coast of the North Sea, from modern province Zeeland in the Netherlands to region Ostfriesland in Germany.

 Excavations and archaeological finds of textiles in both Germany and the Netherlands, have been convincing to accept the local production of broadcloth.
-From the archaeological research on the terp of Ezing we know that the people undoubtedly produced clothing made of wool, and linen (Nieuwhof, 2020).
+From the archaeological research on the terp of Ezing, also known as Pompeii of the North, we know that people undoubtedly produced clothing made of wool and linen (Nieuwhof, 2020).
 In early-medieval northeast England, as said, and at Iceland broadcloth was produced too.
 Archaeological research based on wool-isotopic composition has also shown that in each region of the North Sea, both local and non-local wool was being used for the production of textiles.
-Therefore, also a reconfirming the interactions within the North Sea culture.
+Therefore, also reconfirming the interactions within the North Sea culture.
 Early-medieval production of broadcloth in what is now Belgium receives till this day no support from archaeology.
-One observation, archeological research at the terp Leffinge in Belgium shows that sheep were kept.
-Furthermore, in written resources from early-eighth century Leffinge is mentioned being a mariscus, a place where sheep farms existed on the tidal marshlands of Flanders and Zeeland for wool production (Ervinck, et al, 2016).
+One observation, archeological research at the terp of the settlement of Leffinge in Belgium shows that sheep were kept.
+Furthermore, in written resources from early eighth-century Leffinge is mentioned being a mariscus, i.e. a place where sheep farms existed on the tidal marshlands of Flanders and Zeeland for wool production (Ervinck, et al, 2016).

-The commercial importance of the production of pallia Fresonica in Frisia is also clear from the severe penalties for destroying a barn for weaving, being mostly a small pit house called in Old Frisian a screona (a Grubenhaus in German language, or a hutkom in Dutch language.
-It is also called a sunken-featured building SFB, in historian’s language).
-Another specific penalty existed for hitting the hand of a woman weaving broadcloth called fresum.
+The commercial importance of the production of pallia Fresonica in Frisia is also clear from the severe penalties for destroying a barn for weaving, being mostly a small pit house called in Old Frisian a screona.
+In German these are called a Grubenhaus, and in Dutch a hutkom.
+It is also called a sunken-featured building (SFB) in historian’s language.
+Another early-medieval penalty existed, specifically for hitting the hand of a woman weaving broadcloth called fresum.
 These penalties are codified in the Lex Frisionum written at ca. 790.
 Destroying a screona meant you even had to face the death penalty.
-We can safely conclude that fresum or pallia Fresonica was therefore a key commodity for the population of Frisia.
+We can safely conclude that fresum or pallia Fresonica was therefore a key commodity for the population of Frisia and its economy.
 Here is the relevant article of the Lex Frisionum, protecting craftsmanship vigorously:

 By the way, the fact pit houses or SFBs were sunk partly into the wet ground, meant humidity stayed at a high and constant level, which is needed for the production of woolen broadcloth.
 An SFB had a ground surface of around sixteen square meter.
-The number of SFBs increased at the tidal marshlands, or terp region, during the fifth century with the new Anglo-Saxon settlers, the new Frisians.
-The terp dwellers from before the Migration Periode also had pit houses, but they are mainly known at the higher sandy soils of present-day province Drenthe during the Roman Period.
+The number of SFBs increased at the tidal marshlands, or terp region, during the fifth century with the new Anglo-Saxon-Scandinavian settlers, the new Frisians.
+The terp dwellers from before the Migration Periode also had pit houses, but these are mainly known from the higher sandy soils of present-day province Drenthe during the Roman Period.

 The pallia Fresonica had specific weaving patterns, namely the standard diamond twill.
 Already from the first century, this was the standard twill for woolen cloth in the North Sea region.
 The pallia Fresonica had a completely different texture than that of the Flemish laken, which followed four centuries later.
 The pallia Fresonica was thinner and had a more complex weave, among others.
 In the Early Middle Ages too, a completely different use of textiles has been found above and south of the big rivers of the Netherlands, at least if you look at textiles found in graves.
 In the north, the traditional diamond twill was popular.
 Possibly marking different cultural backgrounds of the North Sea culture and of the continent.
 That fits other cultural divisions between north and south of the big rivers.
 For example, the different house-building traditions.
 But also in the legal systems.
 North of the big rivers all the way into Scandinavia the asega jurisdiction was the prevailing legal system, whilst south of the rivers this was the schepen jurisdiction.
 The latter (Schepen) being, let’s say, a magistrate/government official, and the first (Asega) being a commoner who was specialized in the law and proceedings of judgement, but who had no higher authority and was not the judge.